fbpx

 Sitting back at your desk after the lunchtime run will allow you to recover from your efforts, but don’t neglect the need to stretch later in the afternoon.

-We recommend you find time for a 5—or 10-minute break late afternoon.
-During this break, you could walk around the office a bit and then stretch.
+We recommend you find the time for a 5 or 10-minute break late afternoon where you could walk around the office a bit, and then use the toilet cubicle as your sanctuary for stretching.

 Focus on calves, hamstrings, and quadriceps.

-Maybe structure your work day so that you can attack a creative task during the hour straight after your run.
+Maybe structure your working day so that you can really attack a creative task during the hour straight after your run.

 Remember, see the run as a chance to alleviate stress and clear your mind.